BLE-LTER/ble-handbook/handbook.md

 - add the item to appropriate sub-collection under the LTER-BLE group library:
 	- "For-Website" if item is to appear on publication page.
 These are primarily peer-reviewed journal articles but can include papers in conference proceeding as long as they are published in an edited volume.
 What we are trying to avoid is listing a bunch of conference abstracts.
 	- "For-Network" if item is to appear in the broad LTER network group library (see [instructions for contributing to the LTER group library](https://lternet.edu/lter-publications-and-products-instructions/))
+	- "Related Data" if item is a related dataset
 - add appropriate custom tags (via Tags tab, right hand pane on Zotero desktop):
 	- LTER-Funded for work funded by BLE
 	- LTER-Enabled - 1) pubs by BLE personnel that were enabled by the LTER but funded through other sources, 2) pubs by non-BLE personnel that were enabled by BLE through leveraging of logistical support, sample collections, etc., and 3) pubs by non-BLE personnel that use BLE datasets.